doingweb/git-your-best-friend-ever/slides/checking-out.md

 note:

-Checking out a branch also updates the working directory.
+Checking out a branch also updates the index and working directory.
 A plain checkout (i.e., not a [`--force` or `--merge` checkout](http://git-scm.com/docs/git-checkout)) will prevent data loss by failing if there are any conflicts with uncommitted changes.